jenkinsci/debian-pbuilder-plugin/README.md

 On any system that is running the build, serveral support programs must be installed and configured properly.

-1. Install needed denpendencies: `apt-get install qemu-user-static devscripts cowbuilder`
+1. Install needed denpendencies: `apt-get install qemu-user-static devscripts cowbuilder dpkg-dev`
 1. If building Debian packages on Ubuntu, make sure that the package `debian-archive-keyring` is installed
 2. Like jenkins-debian-glue, make sure that sudo is configured properly.
-As taken from the jenkins-debian-glue webpage, do the following:
+As taken from the jenkins-debian-glue webpage, add the following to either /etc/sudoers, or create a new file(e.g. /etc/sudoers.d/jenkins):

   ```
   jenkins ALL=NOPASSWD: /usr/sbin/cowbuilder, /usr/sbin/chroot
   Defaults env_keep+="DEB_* DIST ARCH"
   ```
+(this assumes that Jenkins is running under the Jenkins user)

 ## Output